 Facts about the Philippines

-– The country is divided into three key geographical area
+– The country is divided into three key geographical areas

-– Filipino and English and the official languages
+– Filipino and English are the official languages

 – The Philippine Peso is the official currency